. . . with

 major oil producers, the governor and citizen supporters attack legislators who

-oppose the proposed major cuts in the state's oil tax, Fineberg
+oppose the proposed major cuts in the state's oil tax, analysis of ConocoPhillips

-reviews ConocoPhillips (CP) SEC reports revealing that since Alaska adopted a
+(CP) SEC reports reveal that since Alaska adopted a cost-based, progressive production

 Establishing a Rational Foundation for Review, Formulation and Implementation of Alaska's Oil and Gas Fiscal Policy, April 7, 2011 [rev. April 2012], 79 pages.